Facing

 The

-lion hunting journey starts at dawn, when elders and women are
+lion hunting journey started at dawn, when elders and women were

 still asleep.
 The warriors sneaked out of the village in order

 to avoid discouragement from elders and women.
-They meet at
+The warriors would meet at

 a nearby landmark, for example, a tree, hill or rock.
 From here,

-the warriors depart to predetermined areas, where lions are
+the warriors departed to a predetermined area, where lions were

-most likely to be found.
-The warriors usually detect a lion
+most likely found.
+The warriors usually located lions

-by following footprints, animal droping and/ or vultures..
+by tracking them using footprints, animal droping and/ or vultures..

 A